realestninja/serverless-telegram-bot-openai-wrapper/README.md

 ## Features
 * You can send a message to the telegram bot and it will act as a proxy between you and the openAI API.
 * User management is included so that unknown users won't have access.
-The user-management required Cloudflare KV.
+The user-management requires Cloudflare KV.

 ## Requirements
-* either have `node` version **18.12.0** or have `nvm` installed so it can manage your version
+* Either have `node` version **18.12.0** or have `nvm` installed so it can manage your version

 ## Installation
 ```